Okinawa Autotech: History

 Okinawa Autotech was founded in 2015 by Jeetender Sharma, a veteran of the two-wheeler automobile industry, and his wife Rupali Sharma.
 In 2017 Okinawa Launched India's first high-speed electric scooter, the Okinawa Ridge.
 The first electric scooter was followed by the Okinawa iPraise in December 2017.
 After two years of market research, the first prototype of Okinawa's electric scooter was tested for 25,000 km on different road conditions across India.

 In May 2019 Okinawa became the first company to get the FAME-II subsidy on its iPraise and Ridge+ models, both of which feature lithium-ion battries.

 Its next electric scooter, the Okinawa Praise Pro was launched in September the same year, followed by the Okinawa Lite in November and the Okinawa R30 in August 2019.
 In January 2021, the company launched its first B2B electric scooter – the Okinawa Dual – with a view to propel services on wheels.

 In June 2021, Okinawa received International Automotive Task Force (IATF) Certification.

-In March 2022, Okinawa launched the OKHI-90 electric scooter.